mibexsoftware/alfred-stash-workflow/README.md

 ## Download ##

-Get this Stash workflow for Alfred from [GitHub][gh-releases] or [Packal][packal-page].
-See this [guide][alfred-workflow-installation] on how to install a workflow in Alfred (basically, you just have to open the file by double-clicking on it).
+Get this workflow for Alfred from [GitHub][latestrelease] or [Packal][packal-page].
+See this [guide][alfred-workflow-installation] on how to install a workflow in Alfred (basically, you just have to open the `*.alfredworkflow` file by double-clicking on it).

 ## Configuration ##

-You have to configure the parameters for connecting to your Stash instance.
+You have to configure the parameters for connecting to your Stash / Bitbucket Server instance.
 Use the following command:

-- `stash:config` — Configure the Stash host URL, and if necessary, a username and password
+- `stash:config` — Configure the host URL, and if necessary, a username and password

 ## Usage ##